DadaTree/OshoP/docs/inference/interfaces/Options.md

 • `Optional` **use\_cache**: `boolean`

 (Default: true).
 Boolean.
-There is a cache layer on the inference API to spee
+There is a cache layer on the inference API to speedup requests we have already seen.
+Most models can use those results as is as models are deterministic (meaning the results will be the same any